 Managed hosting is a service package included with a server lease, in which a whole range of server and network administration functions are outsourced to the hosting service provider, to be taken care of by its professional staff.

 Businesses of all sizes in all verticals use managed dedicated servers to maintain the strongest possible security stance.
-Organizations can benefit from a managed dedicated server solution and free up their IT staff’s time to pursue other business objectives and stop focusing on the challenges and increasing demands of system administration.
+Organizations can benefit from upgrading to a managed dedicated server solution and free up their IT staff’s time to pursue other business objectives and stop focusing on the challenges and increasing demands of system administration.

 Benefits of Managed Services

 The recently disclosed Meltdown and Spectre vulnerabilities made it very clear that while server management is critical to cybersecurity, it is also a very difficult task for a huge number of businesses.
 Meltdown affects practically all Intel processors, and Spectre affects Intel, ARM, and AMD chips, meaning almost every server, computer, and mobile device is vulnerable to one or both.
 Software patches were issued to mitigate each vulnerability shortly after they were publicly disclosed, but the patch release process was dubbed “a total train wreck” by Wired, with extensive compatibility issues and other challenges for those doing the patching.

 Liquid Web immediately began investigating the vulnerabilities and applying patches to all its customer’s servers, while communicating with them about the process and its effects.
 Organizations without managed servers, meanwhile, were forced to reassign IT staff to patch and reboot all of their servers and other computers while dealing with the compatibility and other challenges.
 Some even had to try to outsource the task to service providers who suddenly had huge backlogs of requests for help.